 Pulsed-NIL uses heatable stamps, but at the same time relies on established concepts and know-how for thermal NIL.
 Compared to the patterned silicon stamps used in conventional NIL, a surface layer of distinct depth is modified to be electrically conductive.
 Therefore, it can be heated by a high voltage pulse by resistive heating.
 The main practical difference is the presence of electrical connections between tools and stamps, while most other aspects remain unaffected.
 A number of advantages derive from this simple working principle.

-The lack of external heating and cooling enables a simpler machine concept and alignment due to reduced thermal expansion because heating is restricted to the surface of the stamp while its bulk remains at room temperature.
-Exposure to electrical current pulses leads to heating of the surface within microseconds, and after molding is completed, to rapid cooling with a few milliseconds by dissipation into the bulk of both, substrates of stamp and molded polymer substrate.
+The lack of external heating and cooling enables a simpler machine concept and alignment thanks to reduced thermal expansion because heating is restricted to the surface of the stamp while its bulk remains at room temperature.
+Exposure to electrical current pulses leads to heating of the surface within microseconds and, after molding is completed, to rapid cooling within a few milliseconds by dissipation into the bulk of the substrates of both the stamp and the molded polymer.
 The concept has already been extended to 100 mm round wafer substrates and simulations demonstrate that areas above 100 mm can be uniformly heated.
 The short pulses enable heating far beyond typical molding temperatures in thermal NIL, i.e. much higher than 200°C for typical thermoplastic polymers.

 Due to high temperatures involved, molding can be quite fast, and due to the short pulses, degradation of the polymer is less crucial.
 Therefore the equipment has almost all advantages of thermal NIL (simple tool frame, pressure control for conformal printing with high pressure instead of capillary filling, hard stamp structures, opaque stamps, silicon as master material), but reduces the difficulties typically associated with it (thermal expansion, long imprint times for low residual layer thickness).